apache/mesos/docs/Slave-Recovery.md

        NOTE: If no checkpointing information exists, no recovery is performed and the slave registers with the master as a new slave.

-  - `recovery_timeout` : Amount of time alloted for the slave to recover [Default: 15 mins].
+  - `recovery_timeout` : Amount of time allotted for the slave to recover [Default: 15 mins].
      - If the slave takes longer than `recovery_timeout` to recover, any executors that are waiting to reconnect to the slave will self-terminate.
      NOTE: This flag is only applicable when `--checkpoint` is enabled.